-When Endpoint-dependent NAT mode is active, it will affect traffic to and from services on TNSR, such as IPsec and BGP.
+When NAT is active, it will affect traffic to and from services on TNSR, such as IPsec and BGP.
 When NAT is enabled in this mode, by default TNSR will drop traffic that doesn't match an existing NAT session or static NAT rule.
 To change this behavior, enable NAT forwarding mode: